Taheemmi/ToDo/advance/README.txt

 This is all of the code, together.
-The other advance has split the code up for easier reading
+The nested advance has split the code up for easier reading